rdkcentral/firebolt-apis/requirements/specifications/lifecycle/index.md

 *Hibernating* an app refers to putting the app into a state where it does not use CPU cycles, which allows the platform to optimise memory consumption.

-*Waking* an app refers to copying a Hibernating app back into the memory space of a compatible process so that it resumes where it left off.
+*Restoring* an app refers to copying a Hibernated app back into the memory space of a compatible process so that it resumes where it left off.

 ## 2. Table of Contents